kostasthanos/Virtual-on-screen-keyboard/README.md

 # Virtual on screen keyboard
 Virtual Keyboard with color tracking using Python and OpenCV library.

+For a full presentation of the working project watch the [video](https://www.youtube.com/watch?v=RSONBwBbhgA) in Youtube.

 ## Main Idea
 The main idea of this project is to display the keys of a keyboard on the screen and allow the user to select (type) a character when the desired color (or finger) is inside the rectangle which corresponds to a key.